 ‘Scandalising the Court’ is a form of contempt that has its roots in the United Kingdom.
 Although this offence is no longer in force in the UK, the Indian judiciary vigorously uses the power of contempt to punish the offences against criticism of the judiciary.
 Moreover, the judiciary often uses its contemptuous powers to punish attacks on their personal identities, even though that is outside the ambit of the contempt of court.

-The outcome of this offence, besides from impinging on the Fundamental Right of Freedom of Speech, is the shrouding of the legitimacy of the law.
-By charging newspaper editors, activists, and journalists for disrespecting their views or publishing their findings, the judiciary not only undermines public power of choice, but also loses its accountability.
-The judiciary is also a public institution – it is important, if not, that the public should not only trust, but investigate and criticize without the threat of persecution.
+The outcome of this offence, besides impinging on the Fundamental Right of Freedom of Speech, is the shrouding of the legitimacy of the law.
+By charging newspaper editors, activists, and journalists for disrespecting their views or publishing their findings, the judiciary not only undermines public power of choice but also loses its accountability.
+The judiciary is also a public institution – it is important, if not, that the public should not only trust but investigate and criticize without the threat of persecution.

 Lord Hewart, the then Lord Chief Justice of England in the case of Rex v.
 Sussex Justices, 1 KB 256